-The S805MU scientific CCD cameras are versions of our 8051M-USB camera with the sensor face plate removed and the NIR filter replaced with a wedged window.
-These models are ideal for inspection and other applications that are sensitive to interference patterns caused by reflections from the sensor face plate.
+The S805MU1 scientific CCD camera is a version of our 8051M-USB camera with the sensor face plate removed and the NIR filter replaced with a wedged window.
+This model is ideal for inspection and other applications that are sensitive to interference patterns caused by reflections from the sensor face plate.
 Each camera has only an AR-coated wedged window in front of the sensor.
 The S805MU1 camera contains a

-WW11050-C7 wedged window coated for 400 - 700 nm, while the S805MU2 camera contains a WW11050-C13 wedged window coated for 700 - 1100 nm.
+WW11050-C7 wedged window coated for 400 - 700 nm.
 The optical front end should never be disassembled as this could result in damage to the sensor.
 For custom applications that require a different optic than the wedged window, please contact Tech Support.